 What Is Exonum

-Exonum is a blockchain framework that allows to build secure permissioned blockchain applications.
+Exonum is a blockchain framework that allows building secure permissioned blockchain applications.
 Like all software, Exonum comes with its own set of features and capabilities.
-This page outlines in which cases Exonum could be useful and points out the main differences between Exonum and other distributed ledger solutions.
+This page outlines the cases in which Exonum could be useful and points out the main differences between Exonum and other distributed ledger solutions.

-In the terms of data management, blockchains provide OLTP capabilities; a blockchain processes transactions (which are quite similar to transactions in ordinary database management systems) and changes the stored values correspondingly.
+In terms of data management, blockchains provide OLTP capabilities.
+A blockchain processes transactions, which are quite similar to transactions in ordinary database management systems, and changes the stored values correspondingly.

 Compared to commonplace OLTP solutions, the use of blockchain brings several distinctive advantages.

 Like distributed databases, such as Cassandra, MongoDB or MySQL Cluster, blockchains are replicated on multiple nodes.
 However, compared to ordinary distributed DBs, blockchains are resistant against a much wider range of attacks:

 - Blockchains are resistant against failures of any single node (or even multiple nodes at the same time).
 The threat model includes nodes being switched off, isolated from the rest of the network, or even completely compromised (say, by a hacker)